link89/dflow-galaxy/README.md

 poetry shell
 ```

-## Bohrium Launch App
+## Bohrium App
-This repository also contains some launch apps for Bohrium.
-The entry of the Bohrium launch app is in the `launch_app` directory, and relative modules are in the `dflow_galaxy/app` directory.
+The entry of the Bohrium App are in the [launch_app](./launch_app/) directory, and the actual implementation are in the [dflow_galaxy/app](./dflow_galaxy/app/) directory.

-Currently, the following launch apps are available:

-* CP2K Lightning: Run CP2K without building input files from scratch.
-* DynaCat TESLA: An automated workflow to generated DeepMD potential for DynaCat.
-* DynaCat MD: Run MD simulations with DeepMD potential for DynaCat.
+Document for Bohrium App development can be found [here](https://dptechnology.feishu.cn/docx/JPqgdmN1woxO8jxRtMycqWPQnIg)

 ## Distribution